 This post may contain affiliate links, please see the privacy policy for details.

-It’s a vegetarian dish which traditionally includes tomatoes, eggs, onions, and spices.
-There are many shakshuka variations including this spinach and red bean shakshuka which is nutrient-rich.
+Shakshuka is a veggie dish that traditionally has tomatoes, eggs, onions, and spices.
+There are many variations including this nutritious spinach and red bean version.

 How to Make Shakshuka